Qarik-Group/operator-workshop/student/lab-0/README.md

 $ git submodule update --init --recursive
 ```

-This copies all our labs down to the **student-workspace** server.
+This copies all our labs down to your folder on the **student-workspace** server.
 We use a VM running on the target infrastructure because this gives us a common denominator for each of us who might be using different computer platforms to use this workshop (Windows, Mac, Linux).

 ## Ready